sloik/Zippy/README.md

 ## Optional API

 If you want to streamline working with Optionals in Swift then please checkout [OptionalAPI Swift Package](https://github.com/sloik/OptionalAPI).
 It has rich deocumentation and tests to show how it can be used.

+# 🐇🕳 Rabbit Hole

+This project is part of the [🐇🕳 Rabbit Hole Packages Collection](https://github.com/sloik/RabbitHole)